rvi/craftar-example-ios/README.md

 You can implement one of the two different modes of Image Recognition:

-* Single shot mode, where users initiate every recognition request (e.g. by pressing a button).
+* **Single shot mode**, where users initiate every recognition request (e.g. by pressing a button).
-* Finder mode, allowing continuous scan and automatic recognition of all objects appearing in front of the camera.
+* **Finder mode**, allowing continuous scan and automatic recognition of all objects appearing in front of the camera.

 More specifically, the SDK implements the following features: